-In order to demonstrate you meet the Eligibility Criteria, you will need to provide your original (for review) and copy of your marriage certificate to accompany your certificate.
+In order to demonstrate you meet the Eligibility Criteria (in this example), you will need to provide your original (for review) and copy of your marriage certificate to accompany your certificate.
 This will help us to verify your certificate.

 You will be required to present evidence of your qualifications during the recruitment process.
 We advise applicants to request replacement certificates or a final certifying statement of results from the relevant Exam Board now, noting that certain Exam Boards take a long time to process such requests.
 We must stress how important it is for you to provide evidence of your qualifications so it is in your interest to secure the appropriate proof of your qualifications.
 Please do not wait to start this process.